 Accomplished leader in R&D Quality Assurance with effective management experience worked in small, mid-sized and large pharmaceutical/bio-pharmaceutical companies, in depth knowledge in clinical trial management, GXP auditing, process gap analysis, SOP development and regulatory inspections.
 Effectively lead process for Quality and Performance Metrics Dashboards for R&D Compliance, adjunct professor for Drexel University Clinical Pharmacology Master’s Program, presents at industry related conferences including Linking Leaders and Exl Pharma.
 Over 25 years of clinical research experience.
 Six Sigma Graduated Rutgers University with a Bachelor’s Degree in Nursing and received a Masters of Nursing Administration from University of Pennsylvania and The Wharton School.

-Laura Marquis has 22 years of Clinical Research experience within pharma and CRO businesses.
+Laura Marquis has 22 years of Clinical Research experience in pharma and CRO businesses.
 Throughout these years, Laura has held roles in Clinical Operations, Project Management, Alliance Management and R&D Sales Management.

 Outside of her time at IQVIA, Laura is actively involved in the local community where she holds board positions with the Carolinas Chapter of the Cystic Fibrosis Foundation and Leadership Triangle.